prnvdixit/prnvdixit.github.io/data/creativity-ai.md

 ## So what's the answer?

 So these Ghibli-style AI images - Is it "art"?
+Not in my opinion, it is content.
+What's the difference you ask?

+> In my view art and content are not synonymous.
+The purpose of art is to express oneself deeply, while the purpose of content is to garner attention quickly.
+Art follows a pace that is set internally, while content adheres to expectations that are set externally
+> <cite>— @moretothat (on "Make Classics, Not Content"<sup>[3](https://moretothat.com/make-classics-not-content/)</sup>)</cite>

+Art takes time, heart and soul :)

-A framework I use whenever any discussion on art comes up is - "3Ns": Nuance, Novelty, and Narrative.
+A framework that I read a long time ago around art was - "3Ns": Nuance, Novelty, and Narrative<sup>[4](https://mckaywilliamson.com/artspeak-simplified//)</sup>.

-Applying this lens, especially as someone familiar with Studio Ghibli's legacy, the initial assessment seems clear:
+Applying this lens, especially as someone familiar with Studio Ghibli's legacy, the initial assessment of AI images seems clear:

 - Nuance: Often low.
 AI replicates surface aesthetics but typically misses the subtle, intentional choices and deep emotional resonance master animators embed in their work.